The Illusion of Collusion

 \subsection{The Prisoner's Dilemma}

 We model competition between two firms using a repeated Prisoner's Dilemma, a well-known game featuring tradeoffs between cooperation and conflict.
-The Prisoner's Dilemma is a widely used model of mixed-motive interaction and generalizes to many real-world scenarios.
-In the game's canonical formulation, there are two players ($n=2$) \textit{Player 0} and \textit{Player 1}.\footnote{A generalization to $n$ players is discussed later.} Each player has two possible actions: the cooperative or \emph{collusive} action $H$ (think of this as setting the high price) and the selfish or \emph{competitive} action $L$ (setting the low price).
-Denote player $i$'s action as $a_i$, where $a \in A = \{H,L\}$.
+The Prisoner's Dilemma has been used to model a wide variety of situations ranging from arms races to price competition~\citep{axelrod1980effective}.
+In the game's canonical formulation, there are two players ($n=2$): \textit{Player 1} and \textit{Player 2}.\footnote{A generalization to $n$ players is discussed later.} Each player has two possible actions: the cooperative or \emph{collusive} action $H$ (think of this as setting the high price) and the selfish or \emph{competitive} action $L$ (setting the low price).
+Denote Player $i$'s action as $a_i$, where $a \in A = \{H,L\}$.

 The payoffs of the Prisoner's Dilemma game are typically characterized by four parameters.
 Without loss of generality and to keep notation simple, we normalize two of these parameters to 0 and 1.
-The resulting two parameters can define the relative values of playing each outcome.
+The resulting two parameters define the relative payoffs from each of the four outcomes.
 We refer to these parameters as $\beta$ and $\gamma$.
-The resulting payoff matrix of the game is illustrated in Table \ref{reduced_payoff}.
+The resulting payoff matrix is illustrated in Table \ref{tab:reduced_payoff}.

-It is well known that playing the selfish action $L$ is a dominant strategy in a single-round ``stage" game, and, thus, the Nash equilibrium of the stage game is $(L,L)$.
+It is well known that playing $L$ is a dominant strategy in a one-shot Prisoner's Dilemma, and, thus, the unique Nash equilibrium is $(L,L)$.
 However, both players can achieve strictly higher payoffs if the actions chosen are $(H,H)$, the collusive outcome.
-That is, the Nash equilibrium outcome of the stage game in equilibrium is $(L,L)$.
-We represent the outcome of the game as the vector $o$, where $o = (a_0 , a_1) \in \{H,L\}^2$.
-Each outcome corresponds to a reward vector $r \in [0,1]^2$, according to the payoff matrix in Table \ref{tab:reduced_payoff}.\footnote{Often, $\beta$ is constrained to being greater than $\frac{1}{2}$ to ensure that alternating between defecting (playing $L$ while the opponent plays $H$) and being defected on does not result in a higher long-term payoff than sustained cooperation.
+We represent an outcome as the vector $o$, where $o = (a_1 , a_2)$ with $o \in O =\{H,L\}^2$.
+Each outcome maps to a reward vector $r \in [0,1]^2$, according to the payoff matrix in Table \ref{tab:reduced_payoff}.\footnote{Often, $\beta$ is constrained to being greater than $\frac{1}{2}$ to ensure that alternating between defecting (playing $L$ while the opponent plays $H$) and being defected on does not result in a higher long-term payoff than sustained cooperation.
 We opt to model the full space of the Prisoner's Dilemma rather than imposing this constraint.
 While this may lead to alternating behavior in context-aware agents, this strategy is not directly learnable in naive, context-free agents.}